 Section 5: Improvement and Closure (5 minutes)

-Purpose: Identify optimization opportunities and capture overall assessment.
+Purpose: Identify optimization opportunities and capture overall assessment in language usable for stakeholder reporting.

 Q12.
 “What one change would make this concept significantly more appealing to you?”